 Investment mistakes early in retirement can be devastating and there are no do-overs.
 So, I first wanted to remind you of the inflation-fighting capabilities of your investments before we talk about any other inflation-fighting/money-saving ideas.

 1. Remember, the price we pay for inflation-beating investments is having to endure temporary periods of volatility.
 Volatility is not risk, the synonym for volatility is unpredictability and in the short-term, equities are certainly unpredictable.
-You wouldn’t be human if this year’s stock market hasn’t caused you concern, but you need to stay the course and not let yourself be frightened out of owning a piece of some of the most profitable corporations the world has ever known.
+You wouldn’t be human if this year’s stock market hasn’t caused you concern.
+However, you need to stay the course and not let yourself be frightened out of owning a piece of some of the most profitable corporations the world has ever known.
 Compound interest has helped you accumulate the nest egg that you now have.
 Keep the miracle of compound interest alive during retirement by owning equities.
 Hold on to your equities if keeping up with inflation is your objective.

 2. Have a plan.
 We follow our proprietary Perennial Income Model™ to create an income plan that protects our retirees’ short-term income from stock market downturns while protecting their long-term income from the ravages of inflation.
 The Perennial Income Model helps to strike the right balance between owning less-volatile types of investments and owning the more-volatile inflation-fighting equities in a portfolio.
 It matches your current investment allocation with your future income needs.
 Do yourself a favor and learn how the Perennial Income Model can help you create your retirement income plan.
 To learn more about the Perennial Income Model, order a free copy of my book, Plan on Living, here.